evanL7/WebDev-Portfolio/README.md

 # HTML and CSS Learning

-This repository contains my learning journey in HTML and CSS.
-It includes various projects and exercises that I have completed to improve my skills in web development.
+Welcome to my HTML and CSS learning journey!
+This repository showcases my progress in web development through various projects and exercises.

 ## Projects